clintonparker/clintonparker.github.io/projects.md

     {{## "McGill Symposium on the University’s Role in Supporting Indigenous Languages" | markdownify }}

     {{ "This event brought together Indigenous language champions from all over Canada to share their knowledge and experiences with McGill.
-I was fortunate enough to be a member of the organizing team and to lead the process of writing our task force’s Vision Paper, which outlines the lessons we learned.
+I was fortunate enough to be a member of the organizing team and to lead the process of writing our task force’s [_Vision Paper_](https://clintonparker.github.io/assets/visionPaper.pdf), which outlines the lessons we learned.
 I’m proud to say that the university, including the Department of Linguistics, has already taken important steps in implementing these lessons.
-You can read more about the Symposium [here](https://www.mcgill.ca/dise/mcgill-supporting-indigenous-languages052018), and you can find a manuscript of my qualifying paper on this topic here." | markdownify }}
+You can read more about the Symposium [here](https://www.mcgill.ca/dise/mcgill-supporting-indigenous-languages052018), and you can find a manuscript of my qualifying paper on this topic [here](https://clintonparker.github.io/assets/qualifyingPaper.pdf)." | markdownify }}

 </div>